 By Stephanie Cherry-Farmer

-This spring, students in Georgia State University’s graduate program in historic preservation completed a draft nomination for East Atlanta to be listed as a historic district in the National Register of Historic Places (NRHP).
+This spring, students in Georgia State University’s graduate program in historic preservation will be completing a draft nomination for East Atlanta to be listed as a historic district in the National Register of Historic Places (NRHP).
 The Students are looking to neighbors and friends of East Atlanta to help with this task.
 Listing East Atlanta as a historic district in the National Register would create additional options and incentives for retention of our community’s historic character, without imposing any regulation or restriction of property rights.

 The National Register is our country’s official list of historic buildings, structures, sites, objects, and districts worthy of preservation.
 Currently, more than 82,000 historic properties in Georgia are listed on it, although the Zuber-Jarrell House on Flat Shoals Road is the only National Register-listed property in East Atlanta.
 The National Register recognizes both individual properties and groups of properties that are related historically, known as historic districts.
 Historic districts registered in our immediate vicinity include Reynoldstown, Kirkwood, and Candler Park.